Here are just a few of the opportunities for alumni, current students and friends of GRTS to stay involved in our seminary community.

-Women's Studies Lecture Series
+Intercultural Studies Lecture Series

 Annually, GRTS offers an evening event featuring a guest lecturer who addresses topics relevant to the study of multicultural topics from a theological and psychological perspective.
 The purpose of this series is to provide a forum where students, faculty and friends of GRTS can engage in an open dialogue about the connection between Christian worldview and racial/gender reconciliation.
-The guest lecturers contribute sound information to help people become more culturally informed and aware of what is needed to seek unity in the coorporate body of Christ.
+The guest lecturers contribute sound information to help people become more culturally informed and aware of what is needed to seek unity in the corporate body of Christ.
 Each of these evening events involves a lecture followed by a Q & A, and concludes with a dessert buffet to provide a time of fellowship.

 The chapel experience is central to the life of the GRTS community.
 The seminary provides one chapel session per week for faculty and student participation.
 Grand Rapids Theological Seminary chapel provides opportunities to worship God as a graduate theological community, model Biblical preaching and interact with mission and parachurch representatives.